marcvanderkamp/enlighten/tutorial/tutorial1.md

 ![](rmsf_output.png)

 You can also plot the RMSF data against residue number.
-To do this open the file "rmsf_ca.dat" with LibreOffice or EXCEL.
+To do this open the file "rmsf_ca.dat" with e.g. LibreOffice or EXCEL.

 ![](rmsf_plot.png)